Tenant Screening Checklist for Maryland Landlords (8-Step Process)

 - List of rental history with the contact information and names of any current and previous landlords

-- Consent from the applicant to run credit and background checks
+- Consent from the applicant to conduct credit report and background checks

 This process allows you to review prospective tenants' financial income status.
-If the potential renter has a monthly income that is three times the rent rate, it’s a good indicator that they can afford the rent.
-Some landlords do accept a prospect who makes lower than three times the rental amount, but only when said tenant has a good history of paying the rent on time.
+If the applicant has a monthly income that is three times the rent rate, it’s a good indicator that they can afford the rent.
+Some landlords do decide on a prospect with an income lower than three times the rental amount, but only when said tenant has a good history of paying the rent on time.

 It’s not rare for some tenants to use fake references.
-Be aware of scams to ensure that you’re accepting the right renter for your Maryland home.
+Be aware of scams to ensure that you’re accepting the right tenant for your Maryland home.

 It’s always a good idea to call an applicant’s present and former landlords.
-You never know if the applicant has been evicted, committed a violation, or skipped payment.
-Some current landlords might even lie to remove the renter from their rental property, so contacting a past landlord can help solidify your data-gathering stage.
+You never know if the applicant has been evicted, committed a violation, or skipped payment, for example.
+Some current landlords might even lie to remove the renter from their rental property, so contacting a previous landlord can help solidify your data-gathering stage.
 Former landlords are prone to telling the truth about whether or not someone is a good tenant.

-Some potential renters can ask their friends or relatives to roleplay as a landlord.
+Some applicants can ask their friends or relatives to stand in as a landlord.
 To avoid being misled, you can schedule a property showing with a former landlord to verify if they own a rental space.
-This should be done before asking for more information about the prospective renter.
+This should be done before asking for more information about the prospective tenant.

 Among the data to verify when reviewing credit and background during tenant screening for your Maryland rental property are: